hhuslamlab/website/content/projects/ELFF_Project/index.md

 In addition to supplementing the Basismodul, the units will provide important review material for intermediate/advanced-level courses.
 At present, these courses are required to spend a substantial portion at the beginning of the course reviewing foundational material.
 With the new review units, instructors will be able to refer students to these units for review, and/or incorporate them into flipped-classroom teaching.

 Units will be self-contained to allow instructors better choice of units to assign.
-For example, a Mor-phology course may require units on the sound structure of words, while a Sociophonetics course might require more extensive review of the physical properties of speech.
+For example, a Morphology course may require units on the sound structure of words, while a Sociophonetics course might require more extensive review of the physical properties of speech.
 Each unit will begin with an initial assessment quiz, recommend the unit of needed, and conclude with a final quiz.
 Both assessments will draw from a larger pool of questions, allowing the student to retake them.
 The main part of each unit will consist of short texts with interactive multimedia elements implement-ed using the H5P plugin, an HTML5-based tool for creating interactive content.
 For example, students will interact with an acoustic waveform and spectrogram by changing certain parameters (amplitude, wavelength, etc.) and observing effects.